richarda/InkyPi-Plugin-agenda-weather/README.md

 **What it does:**

 - **Calendar** — Displays today and the next two of days in a list.
 Events that have already ended are hidden.
 - **Weather** — Shows current conditions and a short forecast (e.g. tomorrow and the day after) in a minimal layout: icon and temperature, with high/low for the next days.
-Right now it's hardcoded to Darmstad, Germany but a setting will be added soon to change that :)

 Language can be set to **English** or **German**.
 The layout is kept clear and low-clutter so it works well on an e-ink display and for quick, easy reading.